Massachusetts Mechanics’ Lien FAQs

-In Massachusetts, a mechanics lien protection can be sought after by a general contractor, sub-contractor, sub-subcontractor or professional service provider that provides either materials or labor to the construction, repair, renovation or removal of a structure on land.
+In Massachusetts, a mechanic’s lien can be sought by a general contractor, subcontractor, sub-subcontractor or professional service provider who provides either materials or labor for the construction, repair, renovation or removal of a structure on land.

 What’s The Ideal Time To File A Mechanic’s Lien?

 According to the law in Massachusetts, when a mechanic’s lien must be filed depends on whether you have directly contracted with the owner of the property.
 Generally, a notice of contract must be recorded no later than 90 days after you have supplied materials and/or labor to the job site.
-Despite the fact that you have the 90-day period, when you have not contracted directly with the owner, you risk having the owner pay the full contract sum to the general contractor or the general contractor abandoning the job site before you give the owner notice of your lien.
+Despite these 90 days, if you have not contracted directly with the owner, you risk the owner paying the full contract sum to the general contractor, or the general contractor abandoning the job site, before you give the owner notice of your lien.
 In either event, you could be within your statutory rights but still be out of luck when it comes to perfecting your lien rights.

 Am I Required To Send The Property Owner A Copy Of The Notice Of Contract, The Initial Recording Necessary To Perfect A Mechanic’s Lien In Massachusetts?